JupiterOne/sdk/docs/integrations/development.md

 `jobState` utility that can be used to collect entity and relationship data via `addEntities` and `addRelationships` functions.
 The `jobState` utility will automatically flush the data to disk as a certain threshold of entities and relationships is met.
-The data flushed to disk are grouped in folders that based on the step that was run.
+The data flushed to disk are grouped in folders that are based on the step that was run.
 Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
 These directories will be used by the `getEntity`, `iterateEntities`, and